WordPress/openverse/rfcs/detecting_sensitive_textual_content/20230309-project_proposal_detecting_sensitive_textual_content.md

 - Gaussian blur may not be as aesthetically pleasing as the alternative
 - It requires the image to be downloaded to be blurred by the client

-Initial I speculated that client-side Gaussian blurring may have adverse effects on low-spec hardware's accessibility of the site.
+Initially I speculated that client-side Gaussian blurring may have adverse effects on low-spec hardware's accessibility of the site.
 However, I've tested this locally by modifying the frontend to blur all images and visiting the local site on my PinePhone, on a low-spec quad-core ARM laptop, and on a US$30 Android